Gam3-git/Flask_api_getCard13/README.md

 # Flask_api_getCard13

-Compile to EXE by pythoninstaller # for Windows10 and Windows11
+# Compile to .EXE by pyinstaller for Windows10 and Windows11

 Create by python 3.11.4